Rob Mackowiak

-Robert William Mackowiak (/məˈkoʊviæk/; born June 20, 1976) is an American former professional baseball player.
-During his Major League Baseball career, he played for the Pittsburgh Pirates, Chicago White Sox, San Diego Padres, and Washington Nationals.
+Robert William Mackowiak (/məˈkoʊviæk/; born June 20, 1976) is an American former professional baseball outfielder.
+During his Major League Baseball (MLB) career, he played for the Pittsburgh Pirates, Chicago White Sox, San Diego Padres, and Washington Nationals.

 Personal life

-Mackowiak was born on June 20, 1976 in Oak Lawn, Illinois.
+Mackowiak was born on June 20, 1976, in Oak Lawn, Illinois.
 He grew up playing baseball for Oak Lawn Community High School in Oak Lawn, Illinois, and then at Lake Central High School in St. John, Indiana, where he graduated in 1994.
 Mackowiak continued his baseball career by playing for South Suburban Junior College in Illinois.

 Baseball career

 Minor league career

 Mackowiak was drafted by the Cincinnati Reds in the 30th round of the 1995 amateur draft, but did not sign.
 In the following year's amateur draft, he was drafted in the 53rd round by the Pittsburgh Pirates, and was signed by Pirates scout Bill Bryk.

 In 1996, Mackowiak spent his first professional baseball season with the Bradenton Pirates.

 In 1997, Mackowiak moved on to the Erie SeaWolves, where he helped the team achieve a first-place finish.
 He ended up hitting the second-most doubles on the club for the season.

 Mackowiak began the 1998 season with the Single-A Pirates affiliate, Augusta, before moving over to the Lynchburg Hillcats, also a Single-A ballclub.
 He finished the season hitting .268 with four homers and 39 RBI in 111 games with the two clubs.
 He was also ranked second in the Lynchburg club in triples.